-Bethenny Frankel divorcing Jason Hoppy: What's at stake
+Bethenny Frankel Divorcing Jason Hoppy: What's at Stake

 PHOTOS: Hollywood's ugliest divorces

-Indeed, the talk show host expressed her disappointment after breaking the news in December.
+Indeed, the talk show host expressed her disappointment shortly after breaking the news in December.
 "I am heartbroken.
-I am sad," she tweeted.
+I am sad," she tweeted of the split.
 "We will work through this as a family."

-Keep clicking for more photos of the couple during happier times ...

-As Bethenny Frankel and her soon-to-be ex-husband, Jason Hoppy, cope with the emotional fallout of their imminent divorce, they're also dealing with the financial issue of who gets what when they go their separate ways.
+This article originally appeared on Usmagazine.com: Bethenny Frankel Divorcing Jason Hoppy: What's at Stake